michaelandrefraniatte/michaelandrefraniatte/README.md

 • Licence: Not open source, author retains all rights, and no one may distribute, or reproduce, or create derivative works.

-• Availability: Even published publicly, a commercial licence purchase is required to use any work of author.
+• Availability: Even published publicly, a hand to hand licence purchase with a contract is required to use any work of author.

 • Requirements: Contact, pay, and quote author for being granted to use, and only under the shape of author builts.